 John began his career as a developer of commercial property when he joined John Hansen Investment Builders in 1998.
 In his more than sixteen years of commercial experience, John has developed several recognizable commercial office-building developments in Houston and has been responsible for the successful leasing and ongoing management of over 600,000 square feet of office space.

 A native of Houston, he graduated from Lamar High School before earning his undergraduate degree at the University of Southern California, and ultimately his MBA at Rice University.
 A past Ovation Award winner, John is an ongoing member of many boards in the Houston area.

 STEVEN BRINKMAN – CEO / EXECUTIVE DIRECTOR

 Steven Brinkman is the Executive Director of recenter.
 His affiliation with The Men’s Center program began in the spring of 2006 when he was hired as a Resident Manager.
 Steven’s passion is to actively engage the program population, building trust by meeting them at ground-level.
-He brings a research background from University of Texas at Austin and from Rice University in the fields of Biology and Psychology.
+He brings a research background in the fields of Biology and Psychology.

 WHAT KIND OF PROGRAM IS RECENTER?

 We have facilities to provide a NON-MEDICAL detox only.
 Detox can be life-threatening, we strongly urge those people requiring a medical detox to seek professional care before enrolling in our program.

 DO I HAVE TO BE AN ALCOHOLIC OR ADDICT TO BE IN THE PROGRAM?

 DO YOU PROVIDE SERVICES FOR WOMEN?